John Breslin: Internet entrepreneur

-In 2006, Breslin co-founded adverts.ie, an online classified ads website and spin-off from boards.ie.
+In 2006, he co-founded adverts.ie, an online classified ads website and spin-off from boards.ie.
 The adverts.ie site was acquired in a joint venture by Distilled Media Group and Schibsted Media Group in 2015.

-In 2007, Breslin met the Collison brothers while Patrick was studying at MIT, and came up with the name for their first company, 'Shuppa', during a brainstorming session over dinner.

 In 2010, Breslin set up the New Tech Post, an online technology publisher.
 A San Jose office for the New Tech Post was announced by Breslin in March 2011.

-In 2011, Breslin was announced as a co-founder of StreamGlider, a visual real-time dashboard for tracking interests across various types of devices, along with Nova Spivack and Bill McDaniel.
+In 2011, he was announced as a co-founder of StreamGlider, a visual real-time dashboard for tracking interests across various types of devices, along with Nova Spivack and Bill McDaniel.

 Academic research

 In 2004, while working as a researcher at DERI, Breslin founded the Semantically-Interlinked Online Communities (SIOC) project, a Semantic Web framework for sharing social data and used in web applications such as Yahoo!
 SearchMonkey, Drupal 7 and the Newsweek website.